Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | diff |
 |-----------|
 | 30 |

+#### Analysis of Difference Between Longest and Shortest Delivery Times

+1. **Delivery Time Range**:

+   - The difference between the longest and shortest delivery times for all orders was 30 minutes.
+   - This variability indicates fluctuations in delivery durations across different orders, reflecting diverse factors such as distance, traffic conditions, and order complexity.

 ### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?